Did you know an S corporation can create considerable savings compared to a limited liability company?

 - A dissolution plan

-- And anything else required by your state.
+- Anything else required by your state

 Articles of Organization

-The Articles of Organization are very similar to the operating agreement, but you must submit the document to the Secretary of State’s office.
+The articles of organization are very similar to the operating agreement, but you must submit the document to the secretary of state’s office.
 They include:

 - Company name